libremesh/lime-app/docs/Tutorial.md

 ### 6.1 Script "create-plugin"
 This dev tool helps to bootstrap a directory structure for a new plugin.
-You only need to chose a name for it, and a working basic skeleton will be created after it.
+You only need to chose a name for it, and a working basic skeleton will be created under lime-plugin-<newPluginName>.

 Try it with:
 ```
-npm run create-plugin <newPluginName>
+npm run create-plugin <newPluginName (camelCased)>
 ```

 ## 7 Advanced topics